PaulTwelve/AutoFishBot-MajesticRP/GitHub/READMEeng.md

 3. Activate the key in the Telegram bot
 4. Go to the desired AutFishBot section.
 5. Set the start/pause key and click "Save"
-6. Click on the designated "On" button./Off"
+6. Click on the designated button "On/Off"
 7. Approach the interaction area

 ------